-- 7.1.4 Results Management in relation to a potential whereabouts failure (a filing failure or a missed test) shall be administered by the FEI or the National Anti-Doping Organization with whom the Athlete in question files whereabouts information, as provided in the International Standard for Results Management.
-If the FEI determines a filing failure or a missed test, it shall submit that information to WADA through ADAMS, where it will be made available to other relevant Anti-Doping Organizations. - 7.1.5 Other circumstances in which the FEI shall take responsibility for conducting Results Management in respect of anti-doping rule violations involving Athletes and other Persons under its authority shall be determined by reference to and in accordance with Article 7 of the Code. - 7.1.6 WADA may direct the FEI to conduct Results Management in particular circumstances.
-If the FEI refuses to conduct Results Management within a reasonable deadline set by WADA, such refusal shall be considered an act of non-compliance, and WADA may direct another Anti-Doping Organization with authority over the Athlete or other Person, that is willing to do so, to take Results Management responsibility in place of the FEI or, if there is no such Anti-Doping Organization, any other Anti-Doping Organization that is willing to do so.
-In such case, the FEI shall reimburse the costs and attorney's fees of conducting Results Management to the other Anti-Doping Organization designated by WADA, and a failure to reimburse costs and attorney's fees shall be considered an act of non-compliance.
+7.1.6 WADA may direct IAF to conduct Results Management in particular circumstances.
+If IAF refuses to conduct Results Management within a reasonable deadline set by WADA, such refusal shall be considered an act of non-compliance, and WADA may direct another Anti-Doping Organization with authority over the Practitioner or other Person, that is willing to do so, to take Results Management responsibility in place of IAF or, if there is no such Anti-Doping Organization, any other Anti-Doping Organization that is willing to do so.
+In such case, IAF shall reimburse the costs and attorney's fees of conducting Results Management to the other Anti-Doping Organization designated by WADA, and a failure to reimburse costs and attorney's fees shall be considered an act of non-compliance.